 Id. at 425.

 In Demers v.
 Austin, 746 F.3d 402, 406 (9th Cir.
 2014), however, the Ninth Circuit answered the latter question and held that “Garcetti does not apply to ‘speech related to scholarship or teaching.’”
 Rather, the Ninth Circuit held that such speech is governed by Pickering v.
 Board of Education, 391 U.S. 563 (1968) (considering speech by public school teacher critical of school board).
 Id.
-The Demers court went on to conclude that a state university professor’s plan for changes in his department addressed a matter of public concern under Pickering.
-Id. at 414-17.
+In Demers, the court went on to conclude that a state university professor’s plan for changes in his department addressed a matter of public concern under Pickering.
+Id. at 414-17; see also Jensen v.
+Brown, 131 F.4th 677, 688-89, 694 (9th Cir.
+2025) (relying on Demers to apply the Pickering test to a community college professor’s First Amendment retaliation claim against his employer based on his criticism of curriculum changes).
 By contrast, in Kennedy v.
 Bremerton School District, the Supreme Court held that a football coach spoke not as a public employee, but as a private citizen, when he decided “to persist in praying quietly without his players after three games in October 2015,” 597 U.S. 507, 525-26 (2022), which were “the three prayers that resulted in his suspension,” id. at 529.

 The definition of “adverse employment action” in this instruction is substantially the same as that in Instruction 10.10 (Civil Rights—Title VII—“Adverse Employment Action” in Retaliation Cases).
 See the Comment to that instruction for supporting authorities.

 With respect to causation, “[i]t is clear . . . that the causation is understood to be but-for causation, without which the adverse action would not have been taken.”
 Hartman v.
 Moore, 547 U.S. 250, 260 (2006).
 Thus, “upon a prima facie showing of retaliatory harm, the burden shifts to the defendant official to demonstrate that even without the impetus to retaliate he would have taken the action complained of (such as firing the employee).”
 Id.
 The Ninth Circuit has held that “a final decision maker’s wholly independent, legitimate decision to terminate an employee [can] insulate from liability a lower-level supervisor involved in the process who had a retaliatory motive to have the employee fired” when, as a matter of causation, “the termination decision was not shown to be influenced by the subordinate’s retaliatory motives.”
 Lakeside-Scott v.
 Multnomah County, 556 F.3d 797, 799 (9th Cir.
 2009); see also Greisen v.
 Hanken, 925 F.3d 1097, 1115-17 (9th Cir.
-2019) (finding substantial evidence supported proximate causation conclusion even though plaintiff was terminated by defendant’s successor because “[defendant]’s actions were a casual factor in [the successor]’s decision”).
+2019) (holding substantial evidence supported proximate causation conclusion even though plaintiff was terminated by defendant’s successor because “[defendant]’s actions were a casual factor in [the successor]’s decision”).

 Regarding motive, the defendant’s actions must have been substantially motivated by a desire to deter or chill the employee’s speech.
 Awabdy v.
 City of Adelanto, 368 F.3d 1062, 1071 (9th Cir.
-2004); see Dodge, 56 F.4th at 781. .Defining “substantial or motivating factor” as a “significant factor” does not misstate the law.
+2004); see Dodge, 56 F.4th at 781.
+Defining “substantial or motivating factor” as a “significant factor” does not misstate the law.
 Ostad v.
 Or.
 Health Scis.
 Univ., 327 F.3d 876, 884-85 (9th Cir.
 2003); see also Capp v.
 City of San Diego, 940 F.3d 1046, 1056 (9th Cir.
 2019) (explaining that retaliatory intent may still be one substantial or motivating factor for retaliatory conduct even if other, non-retaliatory reasons exist).